nndda/Theatre/docs/classes/dialogue/syntax.md

-# Writing your dialogue
+# Dialogue syntax

-This page cover the syntax of Dialogue, and its features.
+This page covers the syntax of `Dialogue` and its features.

 Dialogue text file needs to be saved as `*.dlg.txt`.
-Dialogue text/string needs to have atleast one actor's name with `:` at the end, and the dialogue body indented:
+Dialogue text/string needs to have at least one actor's name with `:` at the end, and the dialogue body indented:
 ```
 Actor's name:
     Dialogue body